LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 Mazikeen meets Lupella while travelling the coast.
 Unaware of each other's true identities, they forge an alliance with a mutual goal: vengeance and a shared desire for justice.

 #### The Genasi Twin's Story
-Bismuth encounters a Wilderbeast and is granted transformative powers by Kaede
+Bismuth encounters a Wilderbeast and is granted transformative powers by Kaede, Jasper is gifted one of Kaede's scale
 ## 1788
 #### Mazikeen's Story
 Mazikeen returns to Gogledd Ynys, and is imprisoned by Lupella who has discovered that it was her father who killed Mazikeen's father.

+## 1790

+#### The Genasi Twin's Story
+Jasper saves both Nieveler Genlen's crop and consequently, Harukaze from starvatio
 ## 1791
 #### Mazikeen's Story
 Mazikeen, forms an alliance with another inmate Alaric, the two vow to escape - Mazikeen is brought to Lupella, who questions her about her relationship with her father.
 Mazikeen recognises a trident that she smuggled across the border.
 Lupella notices and comments that is has the most peculiar of construction.